osrf/gazebo_tutorials/install_on_windows/tutorial_6-0.md

 ### Running gzclient

 If you run into issues, use --verbose to get more information.
-A known issues is that it does not run on VirtualBox 3.4, with Ubuntu 15.04 Host.
+A known issue is that it does not run on VirtualBox 3.4, with Ubuntu 15.04 Host.
 The current theory is that it does not support off-screen frame buffering.
 It has been confirmed to work on VMWare Player with windws 7 guest and Ubuntu 14.04 Host.
 More details will be added as testing continues.

 ### Building Ogre Examples